DIY Natural Lip Balm

 BHA (or BHT)

-If you try this recipe and love it, I would love it if you would come back and give it a 5 stars!
+If you try this recipe and love it, I would appreciate you coming back to give it 5 stars!

 DIY Natural Lip Balm